thesxript/tryhackme-task/README.md

     - Update the DB_CONNECT in .env with your cluster
     - Start the server

-5. Access the Application:

-- Open your web browser and visit http://localhost:5173 to access the application.

 ## Backend
 The backend of the application is built using Node.js and Express.
 It provides the API endpoints for managing tasks.